In this article we will discuss the 8 questions to ask a financial advisor that will help you assess their expertise, fees, and approach!

 Some financial advisors focus on working with high-net-worth individuals, while others focus on helping young families with student loan debt or those preparing for retirement.

-Beyond asking your financial advisor who their ideal client is, you can also search for a fee-only financial advisor based on their specialization using websites such as the XY Planning Network, NAPFA (The National Association of Personal Financial Advisors), and the CERTIFIED FINANCIAL PLANNER® Board (CFP®).
+Beyond asking your financial advisor who their ideal client is, you can also search for a fee-only financial advisor based on their specialization using websites such:

 3. How Do You Get Paid?